yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

         width="500" alt="The December wallpaper">
 ```

-Using `w` descriptors to serve an image which can be in many different dimensions:
+Using `w` descriptors to serve an image that can be in many different dimensions:

 ```
     <img src="panda_fallback.jpg"